4 NAS devices for enterprises in 2026 and buying factors

 - Media type, such as SSD and HDD.

 Beyond that, consider capacity limits and support requirements.
 Some vendors only enable drives with a certain capacity, such as 10 TB or smaller.
-Similarly, a vendor may only support certain makes or models of drives.
+Similarly, a vendor might only support certain makes or models of drives.
 You might, for instance, be required to use Western Digital drives or risk voiding the appliance's warranty.

 Cost

 The cost of NAS devices is usually far less than the cost of the disks that are installed in the appliance -- most NAS appliances do not include disks.
 Additionally, it is sometimes possible to upgrade a NAS device with additional memory, faster networking or a high-speed cache.
 Factor such upgrades into the price, along with any required licenses.
+Licensing is an especially important consideration since some vendors require additional licenses in order to unlock certain features.
+Some vendors also mandate the purchase of a support contract.

 Brien Posey is a former 22-time Microsoft MVP and a commercial astronaut candidate.
 In his more than 30 years in IT, he has served as a lead network engineer for the U.S. Department of Defense and a network administrator for some of the largest insurance companies in America.